LostmyCigar/SpaceShooter/README.md

 Here we have our two heavy lifters.
 I aded input to toggle between them so we can have a more "side by side"-comparision in the profiling session.
 Sleep is a lot more consistant and makes for easier testing.
 But as of writing this, I have not implemented Jobs yet and am worried that the Burst compiler might just "optmize" away our sleep.
 Also, Sleep seems to last for 1 millisecond longer than it should?
 Weird, but consistant so it doesnt really matter.

+Before multithreading I wanted to see if we could notice a difference by just using jobs.
+Jobs here are scheduled an then completed before scheduling the next one.

 # Updated